Dare Foods Limited

 Davis, Bertram R.

-Fonds consists of a recipe binder of recipes collected from newspapers, accumulated by an unknown person.
+Collection consists of a recipe binder of recipes collected from newspapers, accumulated by an unknown person.
 Recipes were collected from the Toronto Star, the Guelph Daily Mercury, The Guelph Shopper, and others.
 Many of the recipes from the Toronto Star are from Jean Brodie.
 Also includes a candy recipe card from the Guelph city gas department.
 The binder that the recipes were stored in is a directory of Guelph businesses, ca. 1960s.

 One document on vellum: a grant of land in Hastings County, Upper Canada to Frederick Keller, heir of the original grantee, his brother David Keller, deceased, dated Feb.
 10, 1835.